Nothing but one workout of 15 minutes per week promises to be enough to achieve effective results.

 In other words, it requires a certain “fitness level”.

-If you’re a complete beginner to fitness training, it is advisable to first start with conventional strength training as not to overstrain the body.
+If you’re a complete beginner to fitness training, it is advisable to first start with conventional strength training as not to overstrain your body from the start.

-The danger of overloading is relatively high since the training impulse comes from the outside and therefore can not be controlled by the athlete himself.
+The risk of overloading is relatively high since the training impulse comes from the outside and therefore can not be controlled by the athlete himself.

 Due to the high intensity of the workouts, the body releases a lot of creatine kinase, an enzyme that supplies our muscles with energy.
-This substance must be excreted through the kidneys, which, if not sufficiently hydrated, can be damaged.
+This substance must be excreted through the kidneys, which, if not sufficiently hydrated, can suffer damage.

-If you feel overly flabby after EMS Training or even have a rapid heartbeat, you should see a doctor for oneself’s own safety.
+If you feel overly flabby after EMS Training or even experience a rapid heartbeat, you should see a doctor for oneself’s own safety.

 Moreover, before deciding on a certain studio to start with EMS Training, I suggest paying close attention to studios with a good reputation and competent supervision by an experienced trainer.